kitsunekyo/qmk_k3_pro_neo_layer3/readme.md

-# Keychron K3 Pro Neo Layer 3 QMK Keymap
+# Keychron K3 Pro Neo Layer 3 QMK Keymap (DE)

 Reference the official guide on [https://docs.qmk.fm/](https://docs.qmk.fm/) to learn how to use qmk.

+> Note: The keymaps assume you use a DE_ISO keyboard and a DE keyboard layout in your OS.

 ## Features